Live-scores-api/sdk-nodejs/README.md

 ## Super simple to use
 Livescoreapi package is designed to be the simplest way possible to make http requests to the Livescore API

-The easiest way ever to create an awesome API... no, really.
-It's as simple as:

 ```js
 const client = require('livescoreapi');